 But it made quite a difference in Liberty, where June and I were students at William Jewell College from 1957 to 1959.
 June was an elementary education major, and she did her practice teaching in the recently-integrated Garrison School, which was founded as a school for African-Americans in 1877.

 Garrison School, however, had only provided education for its students through the 10th grade, and the “separate but equal” laws barred them from attending Liberty’s white high school.
-For their last two years of high school, Garrison students had to ride buses into Kansas City to attend the all black Lincoln High School.
-Finally, as a result of the Supreme Court decision in May 1954, the Liberty School District began to integrate its African American students.
+During the 1953-54 school year, Garrison students rode buses into Kansas City to attend the all-black Lincoln High School.
+Then, as a result of the Supreme Court decision in May 1954, that fall the Liberty School District began to integrate its African American students.